jsilve24/SilvermanLab/content/publications.md

 DNA Extraction and Host Depletion Methods Significantly Impact and Potentially Bias Bacterial Detection in a Biological Fluid. [mSystems](https://journals.asm.org/doi/full/10.1128/mSystems.00619-21)

 The Pediatric Obesity Microbiome and Metabolism Study (POMMS): Methods, Baseline Data, and Early Insights.
 [Obesity](https://onlinelibrary.wiley.com/doi/10.1002/oby.23081)

+Analysis and visualization of epidemics on the timescale of burden: derivation and application of Epidemic Resistance Lines (ERLs) to COVID-19 outbreaks in the US. [medRxiv](https://www.medrxiv.org/content/10.1101/2021.05.03.21256542v2.full)

 # 2020